Julia-Immer/developer-notes/developer-notes.md

 -> part of syntax for lambda expressions. -> separates the parameters (left-side) from the implementation (right-side).
 (parameters) -> {Body}

+The lambda expression is as close as we get to a function being an object in Java.
+If your lambda expression takes in only one parameter, you can omit the parenthesis around the parameter.
+You can also omit the braces around the body if it consists of only one expression.
+It is assumed that the expression is being returned so no return keyword is needed for singular statment lambda expressions.
+Here are some examples:

 ## Switch Statements

 **Example**